 Additional Data and Results

 Part 1: Illusory Audiovisual (AV) Rabbit

-Experiment 1.2: Illusory Rabbit Location (N = 7-8) (Block 2)
+Experiment 1.2: Illusory Rabbit location (N = 7-8) (Block 2)

 We further probed the tendency for the first and last flashes to be perceived as “pushed” away from the center by comparing the reported locations of the flashes on the 3b2f trials in which illusions were perceived to the reported locations of the flashes on the 3b3f trials in which three flashes were reported.
 Table S1 gives the reported locations of each of the flashes; using the Related Samples Wilcoxon Signed Rank Test to compare the locations, we found the difference in reported location for the first flash was statistically significant (z = 2.268, p = 0.016, r = 0.606), but not for the second (z = 1.152, p = 0.125, r = 0.308), or final flash (z = -0.756, p = 0.453, r = -0.202).
 These statistical distributions of the first and the last flash are not itself our focus of interest, but provide the framework to assess the perceived location of the illusory second flash.

+S1 Table.
+Experiment 1.2 Illusory Rabbit Location.